 Shares – also known as stocks or equities – are one of the most well-known financial instruments.
-Discover what they are and how they work, before looking at the benefits and risks of buying these popular assets.
+Discover what they are and how they work, before looking at the benefits and risks of buying stocks.

 What are stocks, shares and equities?

 Stocks, shares and equities are terms used to describe units of ownership in one or more companies.
-The owner, known as a shareholder, will also have the right to part of the company’s earnings if a dividend payment is made, as well as voting rights, if the company grants them.
+The owner – known as a shareholder – will receive dividend payments, as well as voting rights, if the company grants them.